particle-iot/docs/src/content/reference/device-os/firmware.md

 Used to check if current time is valid.
 This function will return `true` if:
 - Time has been set manually using [`Time.setTime()`](#settime-)
 - Time has been successfully synchronized with the Particle Device Cloud.
 The device synchronizes time with the Particle Device Cloud during the handshake.
 The application may also manually synchronize time with Particle Device Cloud using [`Particle.syncTime()`](#particle-synctime-)
-- Correct time has been maintained by RTC.
+- On Gen 2 devices only, the correct time has been maintained by RTC.
 See information on [`Backup RAM (SRAM)`](#retained-memory) for cases when RTC retains the time.
-RTC is part of the backup domain and retains its counters under the same conditions as Backup RAM.

 **NOTE:** When the device is running in `AUTOMATIC` mode and threading is disabled this function will block if current time is not valid and there is an active connection to Particle Device Cloud.
 Once it synchronizes the time with Particle Device Cloud or the connection to Particle Device Cloud is lost, `Time.isValid()` will return its current state.
 This function is also implicitly called by any `Time` function that returns current time or date (e.g. `Time.hour()`/`Time.now()`/etc).